-Recommended Prior Learning: Previous study in Level 2 Computer Digital Technologies is recommended Level 3 or students may be admitted at the discretion of the TIC.
+Recommended Prior Learning: Level 2 Computer Digital Technologies is recommended or students may be admitted at the discretion of the TIC.
 A high level of literacy is required.

 This course is for students who wish to continue extending the skills and knowledge they gained in previous years.
 The course involves computational thinking and developing advanced skills in planning, programming, databases, web design and the field of Computer Science.
 The course will include a selection of the standards listed below.
-Teacher in Charge: H. Allan

-AS Level Credit L1 Lit UE Lit Num 91902 Use complex techniques to develop a database L3/Int 4 91903 Use complex techniques to develop a digital media outcome L3/Int 4 91906 Use complex programming techniques to develop a computer program L3/Int 6 91908 Analyse an area of computer science L3/Ext 3 Υ 3w 91909 Present a reflective analysis of developing a digital outcome L3/Ext 3 Υ
+AS Level Credit L1 Lit UE Lit Num 91902 Use complex techniques to develop a database L3/Int 4 91903 Use complex techniques to develop a digital media outcome L3/Int 4 91906 Use complex programming techniques to develop a computer program L3/Int 6 91908 Analyse an area of computer science L3/Ext 3 3w 91909 Present a reflective analysis of developing a digital outcome L3/Ext 3